Istanbul election rerun: Opposition candidate wins key mayoral race | DW | 23.06.2019

 Election officials decided to cancel the results of the first vote in March after President Recep Tayyip Erdogan's ruling Justice and Development party (AKP) alleged that there had been cases of vote rigging and corruption.

-In the first election, opposition candidate Ekrem Imamoglu beat the AKP's candidate by just 13,000 votes.
-He ended up with 48.8% of the vote, the ruling party's candidate, former Prime Minister Binali Yildirim, garnered 48.5%.
+In the first election, opposition candidate Imamoglu beat the AKP's candidate by just 13,000 votes.
+He ended up with 48.8% of the vote, while Yildirim, garnered 48.5%.

 Read more: Germany wary as Istanbul votes under shadow of Erdogan